 Mexican Breakfast Recipe with Egg & Potatoes

-1 tbsp. olive oil 2 cups frozen potatoes O'Brien 4 EGGS 1/4 cup milk OR water 1/4 tsp. salt Pepper, as desired 1/2 cup shredded Mexican cheese blend (2 oz.)
-1/4 cup salsa 1/4 cup crumbled tortilla chips 1 tbsp. chopped fresh cilantro, OPTIONAL
+4 large EGGS 1 Tbsp. olive oil 2 cups frozen potatoes O'Brien 1/4 cup milk OR water 1/4 tsp. salt & pepper 1/2 cup shredded Mexican cheese blend (2 oz.)
+1/4 cup salsa 1/4 cup crumbled tortilla chips 1 tbsp. chopped fresh cilantro, optional

 Yields: 4 servings